fortuno-repos/fortuno/README.rst

   !> Test app driving Fortuno unit tests. program testapp
     use mylib, only : factorial
-    use fortuno, only : execute_serial_cmd_app, is_equal, test => serial_case_item,&
+    use fortuno_serial, only : execute_serial_cmd_app, is_equal, test => serial_case_item,&
-        check => serial_check
+        & check => serial_check
     implicit none

-    !> Register tests by providing name and subroutine to run for each test.
+    !
+Register tests by providing name and subroutine to run for each test.
-    !> Note: this routine does not return but stops the program with the right exit code. call execute_serial_cmd_app(&
+    !
+Note: this routine does not return but stops the program with the right exit code. call execute_serial_cmd_app(&
         testitems=[&
             test("factorial_0", test_factorial_0),&